 However, even though the year has been… not great… I’ve been grateful for the gift of time.

 Time to (try to) learn how to keep a sourdough starter alive.
-I failed, for the record.
+I failed (this time), for the record.

 We’ve also had the time to practice making our favorite restaurant meals at home.
 Because guys, I really miss eating out!